 How much weight should you use for hip thrusts?

 If you are using a weight in which you cannot feel the glutes working, then you’re probably going too light.
 Or, if you feel yourself struggling and your form breaking down, then reduce the load you’re using.

 How can you progress hip thrusts without adding more weight?

 The glutes are the biggest muscle group in the body and are roughly equal parts fast and slow-twitch muscle fibers.
 That said, increasing the weight is often a great way to progress glute strength and muscle hypertrophy.
 However, it is not the only way.

 If you are limited by the amount of weight you have access to, you can also incorporate tempos, increased ranges of motion (hip flexion), and short rest periods to increase metabolite build-up and muscular fatigue.
 You can also play around with exercise order or pair these with more compound exercises like squats to further increase muscle breakdown.

 Are hip thrusts good for people who have lower back pain?

 Developing glute strength is a good place to start when looking to decrease lower back pain and stiffness.
-Weak glutes often lead to poor posture, excessive lumbar extension (lack of the inability to properly extend the hips), and injury when performing movements like deadlifts, squats, lunges, etc.
+Weak glutes often lead to poor posture, excessive lumbar extension (lacking the ability to extend your hips), and injury when performing movements like deadlifts, squats, lunges, etc.

-If you are someone who struggles with lower back pain, try performing glute bridges from the floor and holding these for 20-30 seconds at a time.
+If you are someone who struggles with lower back pain, try performing glute bridges from the floor and holding these for 20 to 30 seconds at a time.
 As you progress, you can perform hip thrusts with bodyweight and with existential loading, making sure to use the glutes to lift the load rather than simply arching the back.